 Design for life: by applying nature's design principles, we can create solutions that help support a healthy planet.

 The Biomimicry Global Design Challenge is an annual team competition that focuses on addressing critical sustainability issues with nature-inspired solutions.
 The Challenge is hosted by the Biomimicry Institute, in partnership with the Ray C. Anderson Foundation.

-The Challenge is coordinated each year around a theme, or problem area, for which participating teams are asked to design solutions.
-Learn more about the current theme by reading the Challenge Brief and browsing the reference collection.
-To help teams that are new to the practice of biomimicry, the Institute also provides extensive online resources as well as a directory of experts and mentors who are available as advisors.
+Each year, participating teams are asked to design nature-inspired solutions for a specific theme or problem area.
+Learn more about the current theme by reading the Challenge Brief and browsing the resources.
+To help teams that are new to the practice of biomimicry, the Biomimicry Institute provides online resources, including the Biomimicry Toolbox and AskNature, as well as a directory of experts and mentors who are available as advisors.

-The Challenge includes two entry categories: one for students only (high school or university) and an open category, which teams of any composition can enter.
-Judging and awards are category specific and only entrants in the open category are eligible to advance to the Accelerator program.
-Learn more about eligibility and categories of entry on the Rules and FAQs page.
+The Challenge includes two entry categories: one for students only (high school or university) and an open category, which both students and professionals can enter.
+Judging and awards are category-specific, and only entrants in the open category are eligible to advance to the Accelerator program.